Parameter Transfer for Quantum Approximate Optimization of Weighted MaxCut: Methods

 \subsection{Objective landscapes with weights}

 We now develop the intuition for how the introduction of weights affects QAOA objective landscapes as a function of the QAOA parameters $(\bm\beta,\bm\gamma)$.
 We begin by considering an example of a triangle-free graph with depth $p=1$, where an analytical formula for $\langle C (\bm \beta, \bm \gamma) \rangle$ is available.
 We then extend to more general instances and show how it motivates our parameter transfer scheme.
+We evaluate how the proposed parameter transfer scheme generalizes to the dataset of 34,701 graph instances numerically in Sec.~\ref{sec:numerical_experiments}.